 Most states require workers' comp for esthetician businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

-It's easy to get esthetician insurance coverage if you have your company information on hand.
+It's easy to get esthetician insurance coverage or aesthetic nurse insurance if you have your company information on hand.
 Our application will ask for basic facts about your small business, such as revenue and number of employees.
 You can buy a policy online and get proof of insurance with Insureon in three easy steps: